Robin Knox-Johnston: Further exploits and later life

 He completed his second solo circumnavigation of the world in the yacht Saga Insurance on 4 May 2007, finishing in fourth place in the Velux 5 Oceans Race.
-At 68 he was the oldest competitor in the race.
+At 68, he was the oldest competitor in the race.

 In late 2008 and early 2009, Knox-Johnston took part in a BBC programme called Top Dogs: Adventures in War, Sea and Ice.
 The programme saw him unite with fellow British legends Sir Ranulph Fiennes, the adventurer, and John Simpson, the BBC world affairs editor.
 The team went on three trips, each experiencing each other's adventure field.
 The first episode, aired on 27 March 2009, saw Knox-Johnston, Fiennes and Simpson go on a potentially very dangerous news-gathering trip to Afghanistan.
 The team reported from the legendary Khyber Pass and infamous Tora Bora mountain complex.
 The three also undertook a voyage around Cape Horn and an expedition hauling sledges across the deep-frozen Frobisher Bay in the far north of Canada.

 Having served two years as president of The Cruising Association, Knox-Johnston is now the association's patron.
 He is also a past-president of the Little Ship Club.

 He is the current president of Liverpool Yacht Club.

 In November 2014, Knox-Johnston, at age 75, finished the solo transatlantic race the Route du Rhum in third place in the Rhum class.
 He crossed the finish line on his Open 60 Grey Power at Pointe à Pitre at 16:52 hours local time/20:52 hours GMT after 20 days, 7 hours, 52 minutes and 22 seconds at sea.

-During the COVID-19 pandemic, Knox-Johnston was one of several notable figures interviewed by The Guardian about their experiences with social isolation.
+Knox-Johnston was banned from driving for 18 months in November 2016 after being caught driving at more than twice the legal limit.
+During the COVID-19 pandemic, he was one of several notable figures interviewed by The Guardian about their experiences with social isolation.

-In 2022, Suhaili's compass, which had been stolen soon after the completion of the 1969 circumnavigation, was left at the Holyhead Maritime Museum by the wife of the (now deceased) taker.
+In 2022, Suhaili's compass, which had been stolen soon after the completion of the 1969 circumnavigation, was left at the Holyhead Maritime Museum by the wife of the (now deceased) thief.
 After display at the museum, it will be returned to Knox-Johnston.